-My work encompasses a range of species including dolphins, ibises, and vultures, and covers diverse fields including risk assessment, behaviour, effectiveness evaluation, Bayesian hierarchical modelling, social research, and basic ecology.
-I specialise in abundance estimation and population monitoring methods, and the biology of Irrawaddy dolphins in the Mekong River.
+My work encompasses a variety of wildlife including dolphins, ibises, frogs, possums, and vultures, and covers field like risk assessment, behaviour, effectiveness evaluation, Bayesian hierarchical modelling, social research, wildlife monitoring, demography, and basic ecology.